Copyright © 2026 Michael A. Brown

 therefore between (generally unbelieving) national Israel and God’s purposes

-away’ (i.e. rapture) of believers as an event distinct from the Second Advent
+that he taught a ‘catching away’ (i.e. rapture) of believers as an event

-of Christ; and that he believed in a literal, earthly millennial reign of
+distinct from the Second Advent of Christ; and that he believed in a literal,

-period into the first century AD, viewed through the lens of Jesus as the
+through the intertestamental period into the first century AD, viewed through

-redeeming Jewish Messiah and the new covenant in him.
-His teaching
+the lens of Jesus as the redeeming Jewish Messiah and the new covenant in

-about the rapture is consistent with that of some other Early Fathers who,
+consistent with that of some other Early Fathers who, unless we are to simply

-unless we are to simply live in denial of the plain statements that they made,
+live in denial of the plain statements that they made, also held to this belief.
+His conviction was that his detailed

-also held to this belief.
-The reader can easily see from the summary below that what
+(v.35.2).
+The reader can easily see from the summary

-the notation of references used herein to Irenaeus’ work, the reference v.25.2,
+Regarding the notation of references used herein to Irenaeus’ work, the reference v.25.2, for example, means book 5 (of Against Heresies and using lower-case Roman numerals), chapter 25, section 2.

 Against Heresies: